GoutamShetty/GitTogether-UI/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 📄 License

+This project is licensed under the ISC License.

+## 👤 Author

+Goutam Shetty

 ### Contribution Guidelines

 - Follow the existing code style